wp-plugins/lastfm-post-extension/readme.txt

 which is only included in PHP5.
 But PHP4 is obsolete anyway, so this is a good opportunity to get rid of it.

 == Installation ==
- 1. Unpack the Archive and edit lastfmpostext.css ( Exchange my URL with Yours )
- 1. Upload everything to wp-content/plugins/lastfmpostext/
+1. Upload the Folder `lastfm-post-extension` to your `\wp-content\plugins\` Folder
- 1. Log in and activate the Last.fm Post Extension in your Admin Panel -> Plugins
+1. LogIn and active the Plugin in Wordpress 'Plugin' Menu
- 1. You will see a new Submenu Item in your Plugin Admin Panel
- 1. Go there and enter your Last.fm Username and the desired Link Design
+1. Setup Last.fm Username, Timeout and Link Layout in `Last.fm Post Ext` Options Page
 1. Go to the Design Section of Wordpress Backend -> Theme Editor -> `index.php`
- 1. Call `<?=the_music()?>` whereever you want.
+1. Place `<?=the_music()?>` somewhere.
 I suggest you do it either directly under the header or in the meta box of the post (look at screenshot-2.png)
 1. Do the same in `single.php` and `archiv.php`
- 1. Write a new Post and leave me a Comment how you feel with your new Toys :-)
+1. Happy Posting.
+You might leave me a short comment under the donatation url.

 == Screenshots ==